naidupushpanjali/INGKA-frontend-assignment/README.md

 -   View available products and their stock levels

--   Monitor article inventory required to build products### `npm start`
+-   Monitor article inventory required to build products

 -   Register product sales

--   Track sales historyRuns the app in the development mode.\
+-   Track sales historyRuns the app in the development mode.

 -   Manage inventory in real-timeOpen [http://localhost:3000](http://localhost:3000) to view it in the browser.